 Develop a single OMB-approved financial report format for Indian tribes to report on plan expenditures.

-Develop and use a single system and format for comprehensive Federal oversight and monitoring to ensure that Indian tribes operate Federal programs according to their plans.

 As per 25 U.S.C. § 3410(b)(2) and (3), the report format, together with records maintained by each participating Indian tribe, shall contain information sufficient to determine whether the Indian tribe: (1) has complied with the requirements of the approved plan; (2) determine the number and percentage of program participants in unsubsidized employment during the second quarter after exit from the program; and (3) provide assurances to each applicable Federal department or agency that the Indian tribe has complied with all directly applicable statutory and regulatory requirements that have not been waived.

 The report format shall not require a participating Indian tribe to report on the expenditure of funds expressed by fund source or single agency code transferred to the Indian tribe under an approved plan but instead shall require the Indian tribe to submit a single report on the expenditure of consolidated funds under such plan.